TcMenu/tcMenu/tcMenuGenerator/scripts/packager-all-platforms.md

 # How to build tcMenu Designer into a native package using OpenJDK 17 onwards.

-**For most users, we recommend using our pre-packaged software.** However, should you wish to build it yourself, follow these instructions, you'll end up with a native installer for Windows, a disk image for macOS, or a debian install archive for Linux.
+**For most users, we recommend using our pre-packaged software.** However, should you wish to build it yourself, follow these instructions, you'll end up with a native executable for Windows, a disk image for macOS, or an  archive for Linux.
 Please only use these steps to build a UI for you own purposes.

-Firstly, ensure that you have OpenJDK 18 and a recent maven 3 on your system, without these it will not be possible to build.
+Firstly, ensure that you have the most recent OpenJDK and a recent version of maven on your system, without these it will not be possible to build.

 * All OpenJDK's that we've tested work for this, we've tried: Liberica, Adoptium, Amazon Corretto and Microsoft JDK.
 * For Apache maven we recommend using [https://maven.apache.org/]